Fast-moving Idaho wildfire destroys upscale homes in resort area

+BRIEF-Abrams Bison Partners L.P. reports 16.7 pct passive stake in Carvana Co

+* Abrams Bison Partners L.P. reports 16.7 percent passive stake in carvana co as of April 28 Source text:(http://bit.ly/2qUXAob) Further company coverage:

-SALMON, Idaho A fast-moving wildfire in Idaho that destroyed several upscale homes and forced 200 residents to flee prompted the governor on Monday to declare a disaster emergency that would free up federal funds to help fight the blaze.
+SALMON, Idaho, July 6 A fast-moving wildfire in Idaho that destroyed several upscale homes and forced 200 residents to flee prompted the governor on Monday to declare a disaster emergency that would free up federal funds to help fight the blaze.

 The Cape Horn fire has charred more than 2,000 acres (810 hectares) since breaking out on Sunday in a resort area in northern Idaho where there are clusters of multimillion-dollar homes on the banks of Lake Pend Oreille.